haukex/sleep_until/README.md

   Precompiled "wheels" for CPython are available on PyPI (wheels for other OSes are not provided because it is not guaranteed that `clock_nanosleep(2)` is available there).
-* On Mac OS X, at the time of writing, `clock_nanosleep` is not available, so the module currently does not build there.
+* On Mac OS X, at the time of writing, `clock_nanosleep` is still not available, so the module currently does not build there.

-The `test.py` script can be used to test the functionality of the module.

 Here is how one might implement a loop that executes at a fixed interval: